cmk/down-the-wabbit-hole/3-configuring-handles.md

     return $ e1 :!: e2
 ```

+Note: here's the serializer function for the CB ADF use case i mentioned earlier
-Note: for example, the VW mode we use most frequently requires non-empty vector of data inputs and a pair of example pointers that all interact in an odd way.
+- ADF requires non-empty vector of data inputs and a pair of example pointers that all interact in an odd way.
-operates on the second 'Example' and stores results in the first 'Example'
+- operates on the second 'Example' and stores results in the first 'Example'
 - A strict pair of 'Example' pointers to be used with ADF contextual bandit models only.
 - Parse the first line and hold onto its pointer.
 - Parse each remaining line, discarding pointers.